Latest update: July 2021

 Another potential threat to hooded seals brought about by climate change is the increasing ship traffic in the Arctic due to reduced ice cover and more open water.
 The dramatic decline in Arctic sea ice extent over the past few years has raised the possibility of regular cargo traffic being diverted from current shipping routes.
 Shipping traffic in the Arctic is also predicted to lead to increases in other activities, including resource extraction and tourism (Corbett et al. 2010).
-Ships could affect harp seal habitat through their emissions or an accidental fuel spill, could affect the ecosystem by introducing invasive species, or disrupt the seals themselves with their movements and noise, while oil spills could lead to direct mortality of hooded seal pups and adults.
+Ships could affect hooded seal habitat through their emissions or an accidental fuel spill.
+They could also affect the ecosystem by introducing invasive species or disrupt the seals with their movements and noise.
+Oil spills could also lead to direct mortality of hooded seal pups and adults.

-Reduced availability of potential prey due to human fishing is a potential threat to hooded seals.
-Hooded seals feed on many fish species, such as Atlantic cod, redfish, Greenland halibut and blue whiting, which also have valuable commercial species (Folkow and Blix, 1995, 1999, Hauksson and Bogasson 1997, Hammill and Stenson 2000).
-In some areas consumption by hooded seals is similar in magnitude to the harvest by commercial fisheries, which suggests that competition for these resources could occur (Folkow and Blix 1995, Hammill and Stenson 2000).
+Reduced availability of potential prey due to fishing activities is a potential threat to hooded seals.
+Hooded seals feed on many fish species, such as Atlantic cod, redfish, Greenland halibut and blue whiting, which also are valuable commercial species (Folkow and Blix, 1995, 1999, Hauksson and Bogasson 1997, Hammill and Stenson 2000).
+In some areas, consumption by hooded seals is similar in magnitude to the harvest by commercial fisheries.
+This suggests that competition for these resources could occur (Folkow and Blix 1995, Hammill and Stenson 2000).
 For example, it is possible that the decline in redfish due to overfishing may be contributing to the continuing decline of the Greenland Sea stock of hooded seals (Kovacs 2016).

 In Norway, research on hooded seals is conducted through the Institute of Marine Research (IMR) and the Norwegian Polar Institute (NPI).
 Some of the research is conducted under the MOSJ programme –Environmental Monitoring of Jan Mayen and Svalbard.